!! Be Blessed and Nothing Less !!

 16. Therefore do not let anyone judge you with respect to food or drink, or in the matter of a feast, new moon, or Sabbath days— 17. these are only the shadow of the things to come, but the reality is Christ!

 These verses in Colossians are often used to limit, and thereby diminish, YHWH’s Appointed-Times to a mere shadow.
-Since Messiah is the reality, then logically He is the substance that was casting the shadow backwards over pre-messianic history (this would be referring to the ‘old covenant’ section of the Bible).
-Although this reasoning (logic) is 100% true, it is not entirely accurate.
-Yes, the old format, the former structure, the symbols and ornaments that are integral to the shadow (pre-messiah), they can no longer bear or properly represent the things that have now come into existence through the accomplishment of Messiah’s mission.
+Since Messiah is the reality, then logically He is the substance that was casting the shadow backwards over pre-messianic history, this would be referring to the ‘old covenant’ section of the Bible.
+The old format, the former structure, the symbols and ornaments that are fundamental to the shadow (pre-messiah), they can no longer bear or properly represent the things that are now realized through the accomplishment of Messiah’s mission.
 Given that the Appointed-Times are directly tied to Messiah, then their purpose would have been certainly adjoined to Messiah from the foundation of the world.
-Now that we are on this side of the Cross, meaning that we’re looking forward as we live in the light of the Better / New Covenant, the shadow is inevitably eclipsed by the better things that were to come, but have already arrived.
-So, considering all of YHWH’s preparation and intricate designing, do the Appointed-Times simply disappear . . . or should we behold them and celebrate them according to YHWH’s authentic design . . . remember, the substance is what was casting the shadow, is it possible for the substance to disappear . . .
+Now that we are on this side of the Cross, we are living in the light of the Better-New Covenant, not the shadow of the previous covenant format.
+The shadow has been eclipsed by the better things that were to come, but remember, Messiah has already arrived.
+So, considering all of YHWH’s preparation and intricate designing, do the Appointed-Times simply disappear . . . or should we behold them and celebrate them according to YHWH’s authentic design . . . remember, the substance is what was casting the shadow, is it possible for the substance to now disappear . . .
 My plan will be realized, I will accomplish what I desire.
 The truth is that the Appointed-Times are all wrapped-up in the manifestation and purpose of Yahoshua’s life and resurrection.
-Let’s see how the analogy plays-out on the platform that has been provided.
+Let’s see how the analogy plays-out on the platform that has been provided with the seven Bible verses quoted above.

 The story opens with the births of two children on the very same day.
 The female child is born into the Family-of-Baht (the daughter) and the male child is born into the Family-of-Ben (the son).
 Before the birth of the children, the parents of both families had established a covenant to join the daughter, Ishsha (the future wife), with the son, Ish (the future husband), in holy matrimony.
 The wedding date was pre-ordained to be realized in the same month, in this case, on the very same day of the children’s birth, twenty years in the future.